 Read Time Fraud Detection Solution in Production

 The figure below shows the high level architecture of a real time fraud detection solution, which is capable of high performance at scale.
-Credit card transaction events are delivered through the MapR Streams messaging system, which supports the Kafka .09 API.
+Credit card transaction events are delivered through the MapR Event Store messaging system, which supports the Kafka .09 API.
 The events are processed and checked for Fraud by Spark Streaming using Spark Machine Learning with the deployed model.
-MapR-FS, which supports the posix NFS API and HDFS API, is used for storing event data.
-MapR-DB a NoSql database which supports the HBase API, is used for storing and providing fast access to credit card holder profile data.
+MapR XD, which supports the posix NFS API and HDFS API, is used for storing event data.
+MapR Database a NoSql database which supports the HBase API, is used for storing and providing fast access to credit card holder profile data.

 Streaming Data Ingestion

-MapR Streams is a new distributed messaging system which enables producers and consumers to exchange events in real time via the Apache Kafka 0.9 API.
-MapR Streams topics are logical collections of messages which organize events into categories.
+MapR Event Store is a new distributed messaging system which enables producers and consumers to exchange events in real time via the Apache Kafka 0.9 API.
+MapR Event Store topics are logical collections of messages which organize events into categories.
 In this solution there are 3 categories:

 Topics are partitioned, spreading the load for parallel messaging across multiple servers, which provides for faster throughput and scalability.